EducationalTestingService/metaphor/NAACL-FLP-shared-task/README.md

   inflating: 2541.xml
 ```

 3. Download the [starter kit](https://github.com/EducationalTestingService/metaphor/releases/download/v1.0/naacl_flp_starter_kit.zip) and unzip it in the working directory.
-Then, run it (using Python 3.x)
+Then, run it (using Python 3.x).
+The parser script uses [lxml](http://lxml.de/installation.html).
+If you do not have it, simply do `pip install lxml` before running it.
 <pre>
 $ unzip naacl_flp_starter_kit.zip
 Archive:  naacl_flp_starter_kit.zip